Documentation

 Backend Reference

-This section describes how Aionvision's backend orchestrates agents automatically.
-The Pipeline builder exposes this server-side graph engine via a fluent API — you don't need to reimplement any of this logic.
-The primitives below (contracts, context, registry) are available if you want to build custom client-side orchestration.
+This section describes how Scopix's backend orchestrates agents in the chat path (and analogously in the Pipeline API).
+The Pipeline builder lets you drive this same per-call agent execution path from a single HTTP request — you don't need to reimplement any of this logic.
+The primitives below (contracts, context, registry) are available if you want to build custom client-side orchestration around the same data shapes.

 The Data Flow Cycle